Large Language Model-Based Agents for Software Engineering: A Survey

-\headfi{B.1: Dual Roles.} On the one hand, some agents~\cite{ACFIX, AgentCoder, TGen, AutoCoder2405, olausson2024selfrepair} implement a generation-validation style loop between two agents.
-In this setup, one agent is tasked with the primary function, such as generating code snippets or patches, while the other agent provides validation feedback, including static analysis results, test outcomes, and improvement suggestions.
-In the INTERVENOR framework~\cite{INTERVENOR}, the code learner initiates the process by generating the initial code and subsequently engages in iterative repairs guided by the suggestions from the code teacher.
-On the other hand, some agents~\cite{Multi-Role, Co-Learning, li2023camel} adopt a dual-agent dialogue cooperative model to achieve objectives.
-The work~\cite{Multi-Role} facilitates agreement through a discussion between the tester and the developer; and the agents~\cite{Co-Learning, li2023camel} progress through tasks in a step-wise manner, utilizing an instructor-assistant conversational approach.
+\headt{Circular Structure.} This structure typically manifests as multi-turn dialogues between two roles or integrates the feedback mechanism within the overall collaborative processes among multiple agents.
+The \textit{dual-role} setup is typically implemented as a generation-validation style loop between two agents~\cite{ACFIX, AgentCoder, TGen, AutoCoder2405, olausson2024selfrepair, INTERVENOR, Multi-Role, Co-Learning, li2023camel, iAudit}, in which one agent is tasked with the primary function, such as generating code snippets or patches, while the other agent provides validation feedback, including static analysis results, test outcomes, and improvement suggestions.
+For example, in the INTERVENOR framework~\cite{INTERVENOR}, the code learner initiates the process by generating the initial code and subsequently engages in iterative repairs guided by the suggestions from the code teacher.
+In the \textit{multi-role} setup, the pipeline is usually a collaborative loop with iterative feedback and refinement~\cite{CodePori, shinn2023reflexion, AXNav, DroidAgent}.
+For example, DroidAgent~\cite{DroidAgent} designs a GUI testing loop including a Planner for task decomposition, an action module with the Actor and the Observer for execution, and a Reflector for providing task reflection and summarization to the Planner.

-\headfi{B.2: Multiple Roles.} When more agents are included, the collaborative loop will become more flexible.
-For example, some works~\cite{CodePori, shinn2023reflexion, AXNav} incorporate multiple agents in a larger feedback loop, further dismantling the tasks.
-DroidAgent~\cite{DroidAgent} embeds an inner loop between the \textit{Actor} and \textit{Observer} in the overall loop between the \textit{Planner} and the \textit{Reflector}.

-\headt{C. Tree-like Structure.} Different from the layered structure, agents in the same layer of the tree-like structure do not cooperate with each other for the same sub-task but focus on their own work.
-For example, in SoA~\cite{SoA}, the mother agent can dynamically spawn new mother or child agents for code generation, thereby forming a tree-like collaboration structure.
-In MASAI~\cite{MASAI}, the tests for reproducing issues and the possible patches are generated parallelly and finally aggregated to the ranker to select the best one.